AntonioLok/WeatherApp_React/README.md

 This application displays the temperature for a given location for today and the next 4 days.
 By default, your current location will be selected.

+It was developed using RectJS for the front end and it fetches data with the Open Weather api.

 # About me
 This project was created by Antonio Lok for learning purposes only as I am learning more about ReactJs.